Official websites use .mil

 The initial construction for the Lower Cape May Meadows-Cape May Point ecosystem restoration project was completed in 2007 and has been nourished/repaired in subsequent years.
 The project is a joint effort of the Army Corps’ Philadelphia District, the New Jersey Department of Environmental Protection, Borough of Cape May Point, City of Cape May, Lower Township, the Nature Conservancy, and Cape May Point State Park.
 Work is designed to reduce damages from coastal storm events and to protect the valuable fish and wildlife habitat that exists on the beach and in the wetlands behind the dune.

-Fiscal Year 2024 budgeted funds will be used along with existing funds to initiate and complete the next nourishment cycle.
-The contract is scheduled to be awarded in summer/fall of 2024 with construction likely in fall/winter 2024.
-USACE anticipates this work will again be accomplished via a land-based back passing operation.
+Fiscal Year 2024 funds will be used along with existing funds to initiate and complete the next nourishment cycle.
+Construction will begin in December 2024 via a land-based back passing operation.

 In 2007, an ecological restoration project was completed at the area colloquially known as the Lower Cape May Meadows (this encompasses The Nature Conservancy property and the Cape May Point State Park).
 The project sought to provide both shore protection and ecosystem restoration to benefit wildlife that utilizes the area.
 Piping Plovers were one focal species that the restoration sought to improve conditions for.
 The beach fill provided open, sparsely vegetated beach habitat, suitable for nesting birds.
 “Plover ponds” were created behind the dune to provide opportunities for foraging habitat and “plover crossovers” were created on the dunes to allow easier access to the ponds (the crossovers were not planted with beach grass and were contoured with a gentler grade to allow easier passage by small, mobile plover chicks).
 The project was a success, and by 2008, 11 pairs (compared with 5-6 pairs in the years immediately prior to restoration) of Piping Plovers and hundreds of Least Terns nested at the site.